Skip to main

 Admissions, Application, and Deadlines

-View prerequisite courses, application requirements, and when to apply for the traditional, bridge, and 4+2 pathways.
+View prerequisite courses, application requirements, and when to apply for traditional entry, bridge, and Five-Year Accelerated B.A. in Health Sciences (specialization in Speech-Language and Hearing Sciences)/Master of Science in Speech-Language Pathology programs.

 Goals, Mission, Strategic Plan, and Outcomes